MohamedElashri/txm/README.md

 Remove txm and its configurations:

-There are `unistall` option to uninstall txm that you can use it to uninstall txm from your system.
+There is `uninstall` option to uninstall txm that can be used to uninstall txm .

 If something went wrong during the this process, you can uninstall txm using the following script: